Bob Enyart Debates Greg Koukl

 Today's Resource: Have you seen the Government Department at our KGOV Store?
 You can view BOTH of our powerhouse Focus on the Strategy DVDs for only $22.99!
 Also, we are featuring Bruce Shortt's vitally-important book, The Harsh Truth about Public Schools.
 And also, check out the classic God's Criminal Justice System seminar, God and the Death Penalty, Bob on Drugs and the Live from Las Vegas DVDs!

 * Correction: I need to clarify a comment I made debating Greg Koukl.
 I unintentionally exaggerated when I stated that Hillary supported the PBA ban.
 I was taking this position from the years of public position the Clinton administration maintained regarding the PBA ban.
 When Hillary and Bill came to Colorado in 1999 and spoke as a couple to Columbine parents, Brian Rohrbough told Bill, "Mr. President, when you vetoed the PBA ban, you became responsible for murder far more violent than what happened to our children."
 Clinton replied, with Hillary at his side, that he would have signed the bill, but it did not have an exception for the life of the mother.
-To the extent that they were a two-for-one deal in the White House, I had always assumed that was her position also: willing to support the law, as long as it had exceptions (sounds Republican to me).
-At any rate, it was wrong to say outright, that Hillary supported the ban.
-I should have clarified, and in the intensity of the debate, I did not realize I had mistated her position.
+To the extent that they were a two-for-one deal in the White House, I had always assumed that was her position also: willing to support the law, as long as it had exceptions (like many "pro-life" Republicans).
+At any rate, it was wrong to say outright that Hillary supported the ban.
+I should have clarified, and in the intensity of the debate, I did not realize that I had mistated her position.
 Also, I kept wanting to talk about Rudy's pro-abortion actions as NYC mayor, but never got that in.
-I've also posted this correction at Stu Epperson's TruthTalkLive blog.
-Thanks, -Bob Enyart
+And finally on this, since the 1990s, we have had an Errata link on our homepage and on every page at kgov.com (just scroll down to see it) And I've also posted this correction at Stu Epperson's TruthTalkLive blog.
+Thanks! -Bob Enyart